pcaversaccio/ath-erc20-token/README.md

 The `ATHToken.sol` provides several features.

 ### ERC20
-Implements the standard ERC20 interface. [page](https://theethereum.wiki/w/index.php/ERC20_Token_Standard)
+Implements the standard ERC20 interface.
+See [page](https://theethereum.wiki/w/index.php/ERC20_Token_Standard).

 ### Vesting
 As a business requirement a vesting functionality is implemented.
 There will be a set of token holders which have tokens assigned to their address, but are not able to transfer/spend these tokens.
 They will be locked for a defined time.
 This is hard coded.